Join

 })();

-This ensures the join task completes only if all the forks are completed.
-If any pending joins are found, the script will return the join task status to IN_PROGRESS and will get completed only on completing the fork tasks.
+This script ensures that the Join task is completed only if all the forks are completed.
+If any pending joins are found, the script will return the Join task status to IN_PROGRESS.
+Only after the forked tasks are completed, then the script will complete the Join task.

-If we run the workflow, you can see that the join has not been completed and is waiting for the second fork to complete.
-As per the script, this returns the join task to an in-progress state and remains until the pending joins are completed.
+If the workflow is run, you can see that the join has not been completed and is waiting for the second fork to complete.
+Based on the script, the join task will remain in the in-progress state until the pending joins are completed.

-The join task gets completed after fixing the issue with the second fork task.
+The join task is completed after the issue with the second forked task is fixed.